mwryu88/ARUCO/README.md

 # ARUCO
 .
-Download folders in .gazebo/models folder.
+Download folders to the .gazebo/models folder.